 Constructing a permanent crossing

-Following application an officer will undertake an inspection of the area to assess any impact on any existing infrastructure, including kerbs, footpaths, drainage structures and any other services.
+Following receipt of the application an officer will undertake an inspection of the area to assess any impact on any existing infrastructure, including kerbs, footpaths, drainage structures and any other services.
 Any changes required to existing City infrastructure will be at the owner’s expense.
 It is also the owner’s responsibility to ensure any impact on additional services, such as telephone and electricity, are resolve with the relevant authorities.

 The crossover must be constructed in accordance with the City’s specifications and a subsidy may be paid after construction is completed.
 For information sheets, forms and standard drawings refer to the Related Links below.
 If you require clarification please contact us.